kestra-io/docs/content/blogs/2024-02-01-gemini-multi-modal-completion.md

 ## Conclusion ##

 Now that you saw how to leverage Vertex AI Gemini model with Kestra, you can play with it and integrate it to others workflows!

+Check out others tasks related to Generative AI that we support with Kestra:

+- **CustomJob**: To start Vertex AI Custom Jobs
+- **ChatCompletion**: For Chat completion
+- **TextCompletion**: For Text completion

 For more information, you can have a look at the [Google Quickstarts for Generative AI](https://cloud.google.com/vertex-ai/docs/generative-ai/start/quickstarts/api-quickstart) and the documentation of the TestCompletion and ChatCompletion tasks.